stevenloe/old-theater/README.md

 ### General info
-A jamstack site for The Old Theater of Oriental, NC
+A Nuxt.js site for The Old Theater of Oriental, NC

 ### Sitemap
 ![](sitemap/old-theater-sitemap.png)